MatthieuBizien/roam-to-git-demo/README.md

 Welcome to the demo of [roam-to-git](https://github.com/MatthieuBizien/roam-to-git)!

-You can [modify it](https://roamresearch.com/#/app/roam-to-git-demo) and see the result here, 10min after.
+You can [modify it](https://roamresearch.com/#/app/roam-to-git-demo) and see the result here.
+Because we backup every hour, latency can be up to 1h.

 The directories are:
 - markdown/ for the raw markdown export of Roam